wuyucn2/eiai/README.md

 # eiai
-A repository figure out all things of eiai
+A repository figure out all things of eiai.
+Not being done due to lock of knowledge.